dwalend/blog/_pending/2014-10-18-Enron-Thing.md

     (tana.jones@enron.com,110579.53312945696)
     (mark.taylor@enron.com,111545.81230355639)

 Betweenness did not do that good a job finding [the executives accused in the scandal](http://en.wikipedia.org/wiki/Enron_scandal#Trials).
+Hopefully the Louvain method will do better.

 Probably the most interesting of these is Vincent Kaminski, Enron's managing director for research.
-[An NY Times article](http://www.nytimes.com/2006/01/29/business/businessspecial3/29profiles.html?pagewanted=all) describes him as ethical and heroic, in contrast to the other power brokers around him.
-"As Enron was collapsing, Mr. Kaminski helped all 50 of his former research staff members find jobs elsewhere." vince.kaminski@enron.com also sent 274 emails to himself at enron.com and 198 to himself AOL, more than any other edge in the data set.
+[An NY Times article](http://www.nytimes.com/2006/01/29/business/businessspecial3/29profiles.html?pagewanted=all) describes him as ethical, professional, and heroic, in contrast to the other power brokers around him.
+"As Enron was collapsing, Mr. Kaminski helped all 50 of his former research staff members find jobs elsewhere."